-Home / Crypto News / Fusaka upgrade enters final testnet phase ahead of December rollout — per-transaction gas cap and block-efficiency enhancements in focus
+Home / Ethereum / Fusaka upgrade enters final testnet phase ahead of December rollout — per-transaction gas cap and block-efficiency enhancements in focus

 Fusaka upgrade enters final testnet phase ahead of December rollout — per-transaction gas cap and block-efficiency enhancements in focus